1. Can I be a pre-law major (or minor)?

 There isn’t a formal “pre-law program” at UConn.
-You can be as involved with the Pre-Law Center as you want to be.
+You can be as involved with the Pre-Law Advising Office as you want to be.
 If you are thinking about law school, though, there are a few things you should do to make sure you stay in the loop on pre-law news and events.

 - First, let us know who you are!